One Life to Learn: Inferring Symbolic World Models for Stochastic Environments from Unguided Exploration: Overview of

 Our framework, \textbf{\methodname{}} is designed to learn symbolic world models from a single, unguided episode of exploration.
 It is built on two key abstractions, a programmatic representation of world dynamics as a mixture of modular \textit{laws} with learnable weights and an \textit{observable extractor} that decouples the environment's state from the learning process.
 The framework consists: a \textbf{a world model as a program} (\cref{sec:mixture_of_laws}), a \textbf{law synthesizer} that proposes new laws using offline data from an \textbf{unguided exploration policy} (\cref{sec:law_synthesis}), an \textbf{inference algorithm} that re-weights laws based on observations (\cref{sec:learning-law-params}), and a \textbf{forward simulation process} that uses the learned model for predicting future states (\cref{sec:forward_sim}).

 We model the environment as having a pure, but potentially stochastic, transition function $T: \mathcal{S} \times \mathcal{A} \to \Delta(\mathcal{S})$, where $\Delta(\mathcal{S})$ is the space of probability distributions over the state space $\mathcal{S}$.
 This functional view aligns with modern reinforcement learning environment frameworks \citep{brax,craftax} and physical models, where the future state of a system is a pure function of an explicit state and any interventions.
+(See \Cref{app:pure-function-discussion} for a discussion on why we model a pure transition function probabilistically.)